ulfschneider/ulf.website/content/posts/accessibility/2020-09-02-website-evaluation-tools.md

 - apply accessibility best pratices (which is a wide field), and
 - be fast.

+The table below is listing tools to check a website for complience in the named areas.

 <table>
 <caption>Tools to validate a website for accessibility</caption>
 <colgroup>